stanbar/stellot/README.md

 Each vote is recorded on Blockchain, and everyone can calculate election results without trusting authorities.
 What we get is a system where Blockchain is the only subject who needs to be trusted.
 Both government and electoral can distrust each other, while still perform valid elections (assuming that they trust Blockchain).
-We confirmed that Blockchain can be used not only for cryptocurrencies, but also in assets tokenization and building dapps (decentralized applications).
+We confirmed that Blockchain can be used not only for cryptocurrencies but also in assets tokenization and building dapps (decentralized applications).
 Stellar is just one of many platforms that could be used in such cases, but it turns out that it handles it very well.
-What makes Stellar one of the best option in this category is transaction fees, were estimated costs of 2019 Polish parliamentary election to 254.48zł.
+What makes Stellar one of the best options in this category is transaction fees, were estimated costs of 2019 Polish parliamentary election to 254.48zł.
-In order to estimate transaction speed we would need to host local instance of Stellar Horizon API server to isolate from network latency and possible queueing overhead.
+To estimate transaction speed we would need to host a local instance of Stellar Horizon API server to isolate from network latency and possible queueing overhead.
-Doing it would also allow to accuratly measure how proposed system behaves on heavy overload.
+Doing it would also allow to accurately measure how the proposed system behaves on heavy overload.
 It would be interesting to compare such system on different blockchain platforms.